Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 ### Receive messages from a queue

-To receive from a queue, you can either perform an ad-hoc receive via "receiver.receive()" or receive persistently as follows:
+To receive from a queue, you can either perform an ad-hoc receive via "receiver.receive()" or receive persistently through the receiver itself.

 #### Receive messages from a queue through iterating over ServiceBusReceiver